-As noted above, the Project's transmission line route will extend 47.2 miles across private land in Carbon County.
-The transmission line's route will use a 250-foot-wide right-of-way (ROW).
+As noted above, the Project's transmission line route will extend 9.1 miles across private land in Carbon County.
+The transmission line routes will use a 125-foot-wide ROW, except for the Aeolus-Freezeout Rebuild, which will use a 100-foot-wide ROW.
 Due to the long, linear nature of this Project, which is different from most other Carbon County CUP applications that concern a specific site and/or address, some of the county's requirements for a typical CUP application are not applicable to this Project.
 More specifically, the county's requirement that a CUP applicant provide a Notice of Valuation from underlying property owners is not applicable to the transmission line's route, for which Rocky Mountain Power will obtain easements from landowners and will not be purchasing property along the route.
-Rocky Mountain Power provided a Tax Certificate and Notice of Valuation for the Aeolus Substation.
-The Tax Certificate and Notice of Valuation for the review criteria noted above are not applicable as the Project will not construct residential or commercial developments.
+Rocky Mountain Power provided a Tax Certificate for company-owned property assessed by Carbon County with the electronic version of this Application.
+Additionally, some of the review criteria noted above are not applicable as the Project will not construct residential or commercial developments.
 The Project may require limited public services, as needed, but in general, will not require long-term service contracts for water, wastewater, solid waste, law enforcement, or emergency services.